Gertrude D. Pyron Award

 The Retina Research Foundation has sponsored a Lectureship Research Award at the American Society of Retina Specialists Annual Meeting since 1995.
 From 1995 through 1998, the lectureship was named in honor of W.H.
 Helmerich, III.
 Commencing in 1999, the award series changed to honor Gertrude Pyron.

-The Pyron Award, which is presented each year at the ASRS Annual Meeting, was created by the Retina Research Foundation of Houston, Texas, to recognize outstanding vision scientists like Dr. Humayun, whose work contributes to knowledge about vitreoretinal disease.
-The award's $50,000 cash prize includes a $5,000 personal honorarium and a $45,000 research grant.
+The Pyron Award was created by the Retina Research Foundation of Houston, Texas—founded by the late Alice McPherson, MD—to recognize outstanding vision scientists whose work contributes to knowledge about vitreoretinal disease.
+Its $50,000 cash prize includes a $5,000 personal honorarium and a $45,000 research grant.

 The Retina Research Foundation Honorees